 Companies may choose one of three main forms of organizational structure under the Companies Act (Revised in 2014): Company with Kansayaku Board, Company with Three Committees (Nomination, Audit and Remuneration), or Company with Supervisory Committee.
-A Company with Kansayaku Board is a system unique to Japan in which certain governance functions are assumed by the board, kansayaku and the kansayaku board.
-Under this system, kansayaku audit the performance of duties by directors and the management and have investigation power by law.
-Also, to secure both independence and high-level information gathering power, not less than half of kansayaku, as appointed at the general shareholder meeting, must be outside kansayaku, and at least one full-time kansayaku must also be appointed.
-The latter two forms of organizational structure are similar to companies in other countries where committees are established under the board and assigned certain responsibilities with the aim of strengthening monitoring functions.
-Irrespective of which form of organizational structure is adopted, what is important is that the various institutions within the company effectively and fully execute their responsibilities through creativity and ingenuity.
+A Company with Kansayaku Board is a system unique to Japan in which certain governance functions are assumed by the board, kansayaku and the

-7 Shikkoyaku: According to the Companies Act, Companies with Three Committees (Nomination, Audit and Remuneration) must appoint one or more shikkoyaku from directors or non-directors by a resolution of the board and delegate business administration to shikkoyaku.
+&lt;sup>7 Shikkoyaku: According to the Companies Act, Companies with Three Committees (Nomination, Audit and Remuneration) must appoint one or more shikkoyaku from directors or non-directors by a resolution of the board and delegate business administration to shikkoyaku.
 Also, authority to make certain kinds of business decisions may be delegated to shikkoyaku.

-8 Shikkoyakuin: There are cases where a Company with Kansayaku Board or a Company with Supervisory Committee creates positions with the title of "shikkoyakuin" for persons who are delegated by the board a certain range of discretion regarding business administration.
+&lt;sup>8 Shikkoyakuin: There are cases where a Company with Kansayaku Board or a Company with Supervisory Committee creates positions with the title of "shikkoyakuin" for persons who are delegated by the board a certain range of discretion regarding business administration.
 Unlike shikkoyaku in Companies with Three Committees (Nomination, Audit and Remuneration), shikkoyakuin is not a statutory position.